-There were few scenarios in which I could imagine Manelis (or any working comedian) going through the trouble of “stealing” the joke.
+There were few scenarios in which I could imagine any working comedian going through the trouble of “stealing” the joke.
 What was far more likely was that we had found the same premise hiding in plain sight.

 Parallel thinking was originally a philosophical term that has been, somewhat ironically, reappropriated to describe a phenomenon in comedy where two creatives arrive at the same observation.
 Much like the humor behind it, the line between what is parallel thought and what is actually theft is subjective, but it’s not without a few famous examples.
 When Amy Schumer was accused of stealing Patrice O’Neal’s poltergeist joke, it was ultimately attributed to parallel thought.
 And when SNL aired a sketch in 2013 about airline boarding, Jordan Peele took to Twitter to warn Key & Peele fans that they’d already shot a similar scene.
 Meanwhile, in 2016, Vulture pointed out at least six comedy sketches about a dating service related to settling.